AdobeDocs/commerce-operations.en/help/home/home.md

     </a>
     <div>
       <a href="../security-and-compliance/overview.md"><strong>Security and Compliance</strong></a>
-      <p>Learn how Adobe Commerce and Magento Open Source merchants are responsible for maintaining a secure environment and meeting the legal requirements and best practices for online merchants in their jurisdiction.</p>
+      <p>Learn how Adobe Commerce merchants are responsible for maintaining a secure environment.</p>
     </div>
   </td>
 </tr>